 On-campus working means job must be done for the college or any educational institution where you are staying.
 F-1 visa holders can also work with the businesses that provide facilities to your educational institute, such as the cafeteria, library, and transport services.
-If you are a F-1 visa holder, you can’t work off-campus until you receive a permit from the United States Immigration services.
+If you are a F-1 visa holder, you can’t work off-campus until you receive a permit from the U.S. Citizenship and Immigration Services.
 Off-campus working permission is authorized on the basis of economic hardship.
 Off-campus working permission is only granted after spending at least 1 full academic year in your educational institution.

 - Education Abroad: Getting the Right Kind of Experience - August 3, 2015